dsc-courses/dsc10-2022-fa/syllabus.md

 - Using or submitting code acquired from other students (except in the instance of projects, your pair programming partner), the web, or any other resource not officially sanctioned by this course
-- Posting your code online, including on Campuswire, unless privately to instructors only
+- Posting your code online, including on EdStem, unless privately to instructors only
 - Having any other person complete any part of your assignment on your behalf
 - Completing an assignment on behalf of someone else